p10rahulm/academic-paper-writing/README.md

 -- Be very wise with your time in knowing that your eventual goal is to find something new not to read others work and do the literature review.

-### What are the main tools for a literature survey

 #### Why is using tools important

 - When you find articles you can use technological tools to store them.
--- This ensures you don't have to cover the same ground again at the end of a literature review when you want to find the paper talking about a particular subject.
+  - This ensures you don't have to cover the same ground again at the end of a literature review when you want to find the paper talking about a particular subject.
--- When it will be the time to write, you will not have the time to read the same article again.
+  - When it will be the time to write, you will not have the time to read the same article again.
 This could normally be 3 years later, in case of PhDs, and by this time you would have forgotten the content, unless you annotated it in the first place.

 #### Notes during reading and how to take them

 - Takes notes when you are doing a literature survey

 - Notes can often cover the following information.
 You could use a table for this, or say excel or something like that.
--- Authors
+  - Authors
--- Date
+  - Date
--- Full reference
+  - Full reference
--- Problem Addressed
+  - Problem Addressed
--- Methodology
+  - Methodology
--- Make a note of all quotes required with page numbers -- Make all possible personal notes about the article
+  - Make a note of all quotes required with page numbers
+  - Make all possible personal notes about the article
---- This is crucial as you may lose the idea you had while reading the article at a later date when you begin to write.
+    - This is crucial as you may lose the idea you had while reading the article at a later date when you begin to write.

 - Add any additional columns in case useful.
 For example if you need to note mathematical relationships found, hae a field for that.
 - Before beginning, make a list of all possible columns that you may want to fill out.
--- This is difficult to modify later on, as you can't go back to papers already read to fill out new information, so make this as comprehensive as possible at the start.
+  - This is difficult to modify later on, as you can't go back to papers already read to fill out new information, so make this as comprehensive as possible at the start.

 - Note that any additional information stored in the reading process saves so much time in the end when doing the actual writing.
 Further it can lead to lines of investigation otherwise overlooked at a later date.
 Therefore it is well worth the investment